On a Vlasov-Fokker-Planck equation for stored electron beams: Derivation of the Vlasov-Fokker-Planck equation

 Consider a charge $e$ traveling in the storage ring of a particle accelerator.
 The orbit is assumed to be circular with radius $R_0$ and the velocity to be a fraction $\beta\in(0,1)$ of the speed of light $c$.

 The motion of particles is described relatively to a reference orbit.
 The ideal particle does one turn of the device in $t_0 =2\pi R_0/(\beta c)$ and has a relativistic energy $\mathcal{E}_0$.
 At turn $n$ in the ring, a particle is referenced with respect to its (dimensionless) relative energy $\delta^n = (\mathcal{E}^n-\mathcal{E}_0)/\mathcal{E}_0$ and its longitudinal position on the orbit $z^n$ in the reference frame of the ideal particle (i.e. $z^n = 0$ for the ideal trajectory).
 It is assumed that the length and energy spread of the electron bunch is small so that $z^n\ll 1$ and $\delta^n\ll 1$.
-Because an electron in the bunch has an energy which is slightly different from the nominal energy, it deviates from the ideal trajectory with implies an offset at each turn.
-More precisely with $\eta$ the slippage factor which is related to the fact that the path length for one turn in the ring is greater for a particle with higher energy (see \cite{wiedemann2015particle} for details).
+Because an electron in the bunch has an energy which is slightly different from the nominal energy, it deviates from the ideal trajectory {which} implies an offset at each turn.
+More precisely

+with $\eta$ the slippage factor which is related to the fact that the {length of the orbit} is greater for a particle with higher energy (see \cite{wiedemann2015particle} for details).
 One can write an energy balance to account for energy variation at each turn.
 It yields On the right-hand side, the second term is related to the acceleration of particles by the RF cavity in the ring.
-The latter in synced with the period of rotation of the ideal particle and will deliver a potential $V_{\text{rf}}(z^n)$ which varies depending on the time lag $z^n/(\beta c)$.
+The latter in synced with the period of rotation of the ideal particle and will deliver a potential $V_{\text{rf}}(z^n)$ which varies depending on the {longitudinal displacement $z^n$}.
 The third term is related to the collective effects due to the self-consistent tangential electric field $E^n_\varphi(z^n)$ created by the bunch.
-The fourth and fifth terms account for the energy damping due to the emmission synchrotron radiation.
-The term $\xi^n$ is a Gaussian white noise which is used to model a stochastic perturbation to the energy loss $- U(\mathcal{E}^n)$, which is due to quantum effects in the emission of photons.
+The fourth and fifth terms account for the energy damping due to the emission synchrotron radiation.
+The term $\xi^n$ is a Gaussian white noise which {models} a stochastic perturbation of the energy loss $- U(\mathcal{E}^n)$, as a result of quantum effects in the emission of photons.
 Because of the small variation assumption $z^n\ll 1$ and $\delta^n\ll 1$ one has that The zeroth order term is $ e V_{\text{rf}}(0)-U(0) = 0$, since the RF cavity is tuned to compensate exactly for synchrotron radiation loss of the ideal particle.
 Then $V_{\text{rf}}'(0)>0$ is taken to ensure a confinement effect around the nominal energy and $U'(0)>0$.

 After rescaling and non-dimensionalisation of the equations, one can introduce the new variables $x^n = z^n/\sigma_z$ and $v^n = -\delta^n/\sigma_\delta$ with suitably chosen $\sigma_z$ and $\sigma_\delta$.
 Moreover since the revolution period is much shorter than the typical time of variation of the electron bunch one can and go from discrete $n\in\NN$ to continuous $t\geq0$ number of turn (or up to a constant, time), and deal with continuous in time processes $x_t$ and $v_t$ which will satisfy the Langevin type dynamics